Jeddah: Old Jeddah

-The Old City known as Al-Balad with its traditional multistory buildings and merchant houses, that often still belong to the families that inhabited them before the oil-era, has lost ground to more modern developments.
-Nonetheless, the Old City contributes to Hejazi's cultural identity.
-Since it has been granted UNESCO World Heritage status, in 2014, several traditional buildings have been restored and made open to the public.
-In 2019, the Saudi crown prince, Muhammad bin Salman, has issued a royal decree that orders The Ministry of Culture to restore 50 historical buildings in Jeddah.
-Several historic mosques from different eras are located in al-Balad, as well as one of oldest museums in the city, called Bayt Naseef or Naseef house, displaying local furniture and interior design of the past 150 years, approximately.
+The Old City known as Al-Balad, with its traditional multistory buildings and merchant houses that often still belong to the families that inhabited them before the oil-era, has lost ground to more modern developments.
+Nonetheless, the Old City contributes to the cultural identity of Jeddah and the Hijaz more generally.
+Since it was granted UNESCO World Heritage status, in 2014, several traditional buildings have been restored and made open to the public.
+In 2019, the Saudi crown prince, Muhammad bin Salman, issued a royal decree ordering the Ministry of Culture to restore 50 historical buildings in Jeddah.
+Several historic mosques from different eras are located in al-Balad, as well as one of the oldest museums in the city, called Bayt Naseef (the House of Naseef), which displays local furniture and interior design from the past 150 years, approximately.

 Resorts and hotels

 The city has many popular resorts, including Durrat Al-Arus, Al-Nawras Mövenpick resort at the Red Sea Corniche, Crystal Resort, Radisson Blu, The Signature Al Murjan Beach Resort, Al Nakheel Village, Sands, and Sheraton Abhur.
 Many are renowned for their preserved Red Sea marine life and offshore coral reefs.